Part II

 The ego, the strange loop of “I” that helps you navigate and survive, reinforces this illusion.

-The nervous system constructs boundaries between “self” and “other,” even as the deeper truth whispers: there is no true separation.
+The nervous system constructs boundaries between “self” and “other.”
+Those boundaries are functional—consent, limits, and agreements remain real.
+And yet the deeper truth whispers: separateness is not the whole story.

 Interconnectedness invites us to remember what we have always known—that beneath the masks of identity and the armor of perception, we are expressions of a unified whole.